 The one I find particularly appealing is the tutorial program that comes right on the program disk.
 Boot up the program, and your C-64 will take you on a guided tour of Bank Street Filer.
 You'll be shown the basics of operation and be given a chance to try many of its functions.
-Even if you've never used a computer before, the tutorial should get you off and animated graphics give you a perfect view of the playgraphics give you a perfect view of the playing field.
-Each player acts and moves into the player acts and moves the playing t ing field.
-Each player acts and moves in-dividually on every play.
-Three different dividually on every play with the program, and stadiums are included with the program, and BASEBALL'S stadiums are included with the program, and any play in any an optional Stadium Disk lets you play in any an optional Stadium in the United States.
+Even if you've never used a computer before, the tutorial should get you off and running.